NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 While a regular digital camera captures images using a rectangular array of detectors (pixels), MAIA’s detectors are arranged in individual rows, a type of detector known as a pushbroom imager.
 As MAIA flies over Earth, the satellite’s motion pushes the rows of detectors over the area like a broom across a floor.
 Since the satellite is traveling at about 25,000 kilometers (15,500 miles) per hour, each exposure must be very rapid.

-MAIA is the primary instrument aboard its commercial host satellite, Orbital Test Bed (OTB)-2, provided by General Atomics Electromagnetic Systems.
-OTB-2’s 740-kilometer low-Earth polar orbit is “Sun-synchronous,” meaning every time it crosses the equator (about every 100 minutes), the local time is the same.
+As the result of an agreement between NASA and ASI established in early 2023, the MAIA instrument will fly aboard Italy’s PLATiNO-2 spacecraft.
+Its 740-kilometer low-Earth polar orbit is “Sun-synchronous,” meaning every time it crosses the equator (about every 100 minutes), the local time is the same.
 This allows MAIA to see each target city at approximately the same time of day (mid-morning).
+ASI will also contribute launch services and the mission operations center.

 The Doctor is IN: MAIA’s Diverse Team

 MAIA unites experts from around the world.
-In addition to scientists, engineers and technicians at JPL and other NASA centers, the MAIA science team consists of investigators from other U.S. and international institutions, including universities and government agencies.
-Among them, the U.S. Department of State is providing logistical support for deploying MAIA’s surface monitor equipment around the world, and the U.S. Agency for International Development is providing financial support to analyze surface monitor data and conduct capacity building activities in Africa.
-Many other partners are assisting in operating ground instruments and planning health effects studies.
+In addition to scientists, engineers, and technicians at JPL, ASI, other NASA centers, and ASI’s industrial partners, the combined MAIA team consists of investigators from U.S., Italian, and other international institutions, including universities and government agencies.
+Among them, the U.S. Department of State is providing logistical support for deploying MAIA’s surface monitor equipment around the world, and the U.S. Agency for International Development is providing financial support to analyze surface monitor data and conduct capacity-building activities in Africa.
+Many other partners, including researchers in Italy, are assisting in operating ground instruments and planning health effects studies.

-Five of MAIA’s co-investigators are practicing epidemiologists.
-Diner says working with them has been a fascinating experience.
+Diner says working with the epidemiological community has been a fascinating experience.

-“Our team is diverse, so we had to learn how to communicate with each other and understand everyone’s roles,” he said.
+“Our team has diverse expertise and training, so we had to learn how to communicate with each other and understand everyone’s roles,” he said.
 “Epidemiology is complex and relies on statistics developed over long time periods.
 I don’t pretend to understand everything about their methodologies, but I’ve learned a lot.
 In return, we’ve hopefully given them an appreciation for how to go about designing a satellite mission from the ground up.
 It’s a different world than they’ve been involved in before.”

 Uses of MAIA Data

-MAIA will produce free, publicly available maps of PM2.5 and PM10 concentrations for each primary target area.
+The MAIA EVI team intends to produce free, publicly available maps of PM2.5 and PM10 concentrations for each primary target area.
 The PM2.5 maps will be partitioned into several key chemical constituents: sulfate, nitrate, organic carbon, elemental carbon, and dust.
 MAIA epidemiologists will use these maps in conjunction with health records to explore statistical linkages.
 Results will be disseminated through peer-reviewed publications.

 1. Data to radiance: The raw data from the satellite are converted to a measurement of radiance, or brightness, for each of MAIA's 14 spectral bands.